bt909/imap-mailstat-exporter/README.md

 Connections to IMAP are only TLS enrypted supported, either via TLS or STARTTLS.

 > [!NOTE]
 > This exporter is in early development and at the moment highly adjusted for my personal usecase.
+As it not reached 1.0.0 yet, there may are breaking changes at any time.
+Keep an eye on the [CHANGELOG](https://github.com/bt909/imap-mailstat-exporter/blob/main/CHANGELOG.md) for information.

 The exporter provides nine metrics, two main metrics are provided for all accounts, one metric can be enabled using a feature flag `-oldestunseendate` and six metrics are quota related and only provided if the server supports imap quota.